 The Brown Brothers Harriman (BBH) Investment Research Group, which is responsible for asset allocation, manager selection and monitoring, and risk management for our Private Banking investment platform, believes that systematically allocating capital to top-tier private market investments can be additive to many of our clients’ portfolios.

 At the most fundamental level, investing in private markets allows investors the chance to earn an illiquidity premium over marketable securities with comparable risk.
 We think critically about the opportunity cost of deploying our clients’ capital in any investment.
 If we are investing in private markets, where clients would have less liquidity relative to public markets, we always consider whether there is adequate compensation for capital lockup.

 Fortunately, private markets provide several opportunities to earn incremental returns that are not available to public market investors.
 Some of the areas we find attractive include private equity, venture capital, direct lending, real estate, and distressed debt (i.e., private debt).
 While we invest in each of these strategies, in this section and the following section (“Why Invest in Private Markets?” and “How Does One Invest in a Private Market Fund?”), we will focus on private equity, as it is BBH’s largest private markets allocation.

 Access to a larger universe of high-quality opportunities

-Overall, we believe the private equity markets investable universe offers businesses of comparable quality to our public market investments.
-It also benefits from differentiated opportunities for value creation including sourcing, structuring and operational expertise, which are described in more detail as follows.
+Overall, we believe the private equity market’s investable universe offers businesses of comparable quality to our public market investments.
+It also benefits from differentiated opportunities for value creation including sourcing, structuring, and operational expertise.

 Adding value from sourcing and structuring